 - Do you have any "on-the-job" experience in the field of your interest or related areas?
 Give examples of things that you have done that you judge to be original and creative and that demonstrate leadership.

+Applications and all materials must be submitted electronically via the KSU Graduate School at this website.
 If you have general questions about graduate study at KSU, please contact the KSU Graduate School.